Federal Trade Commission

 - Notice is required to be provided to the state attorney general and the three major credit bureaus if the breach affects more than 1,000 New Mexico residents.

-Puerto Rico enacts broad equal pay law which, among other provisions, prohibits employers from asking applicants about their prior salary history
+Puerto Rico enacts broad equal pay law which, among other provisions, prohibits employers from asking candidates about their prior salary history

 The Commonwealth of Puerto Rico has joined the nationwide effort to eliminate pay disparity in the workplace based on gender.
 Despite the prohibition against wage discrimination based on sex set forth in Title VII of the Civil Rights Act of 1964 and the Equal Pay Act, federal laws which apply in Puerto Rico, there was still apparently a significant gap in pay between men and women performing comparable work in Puerto Rico.
 In an effort to rectify this situation, Governor Ricardo Rosselló signed the Puerto Rico Equal Pay Act (the “Act”) on March 8, 2017.
 The Act becomes effective immediately.
 For employees in jobs that require substantially similar skill, effort and responsibility performed under similar working conditions, the Act prohibits wage discrimination on the basis of sex and requires employers to pay employees of different genders the same compensation or salary unless the difference in pay is based on (1) a bona fide seniority or merit based system; (2) a compensation system based on the quantity or quality of production, sales or profits; (3) differences in education, training or experience that is reasonably related to the specific work at issue; or (4) any other reasonable factor other than sex.
 In addition to requiring equal pay for equal work, the Act also has a number of very employee protective provisions:

-- An employer is prohibited from asking an applicant, or the applicant’s current or former employer, for the applicant’s current salary or salary history.
-However, if the applicant voluntarily disclosed his or her current salary or salary history, the employer may confirm the current salary or salary history with the applicant or the current or previous employer.
-In addition, if the compensation or salary was negotiated with the applicant and the salary is set forth in an offer of employment, the employer may thereafter confirm the applicant’s salary history;
+- An employer is prohibited from asking an candidate, or the candidate’s current or former employer, for the candidate’s current salary or salary history.
+However, if the candidate voluntarily disclosed his or her current salary or salary history, the employer may confirm the current salary or salary history with the candidate or the current or previous employer.
+In addition, if the compensation or salary was negotiated with the candidate and the salary is set forth in an offer of employment, the employer may thereafter confirm the candidate’s salary history;

 - An employer may not dismiss, threaten, discriminate against or otherwise subject to retaliation an employee for (1) disclosing, discussing or asking about the employee’s salary or the salary of another employee; (2) objecting to any act or practice made illegal by the Act; (3) submitting a complaint or claim under the Act in any forum; or (4) participating in any investigation concerning a violation of the Act.